gaojon/sd_rocm/README.md

 ## Install ROCm on host

-Just follow the link to install the latest version of ROCm.
-In following link, it shows how to install ROCm 6.1.6

-Just for you reference.
-You don't need to jump to this link. https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html
+Here is the step to show how to install ROCm 6.1.6 on Ubuntu 22.04.
+If you are using other OS, please refer to the following link. https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html